Skip Navigation

 By Plane

-The national airline of Portugal is TAP Portugal, which uses Lisbon as the main gateway to and from the country.
-Apart from many European countries, TAP also has flights to destinations in Brazil, like Rio de Janeiro, Recife and Salvador among others.
-Other former colonies to serve from Portugal are Angola, Mozambique, Guinee Bissau, as well as other African cities such as Dakar, Johannesburg and Algiers.
+The national airline of Portugal is TAP Portugal, which uses Lisbon Airport (LIS) as the main gateway to and from the country.
+From here, there are many international flights.
+TAP Portugal flies to and from many European cities and to destinations in Brazil, like Rio de Janeiro, Recife and Salvador among others.
+Other former colonies to serve from Portugal are Angola, Mozambique, Guinea Bissau, as well as other African cities such as Dakar, Johannesburg and Algiers.
+There are many more airlines serving the capital of Portugal.

-TAP and several other airlines have international flights to and from Porto in the north and Faro in the south as well, the latter being served by charter flights to the Algarve.
+TAP and several other airlines (including Ryanair) have international flights to and from Porto Airport in the north and Faro Airport in the south as well, the latter being served by charter airlines and budget flights to the Algarve.

 By Train